Hindu College, Delhi

-It has also been awarded 'Star College' status for its Department of Biotechnology by the Ministry of Science and Technology (Government of India).
-The college has produced many notable alumni in the fields of Law, Economics, Science, Psychology, Business, Philosophy, Literature, Media, Cinema, Military, Sports and Politics.
-Notwithstanding its name, students from all religions are admitted to Hindu College.
+The college has produced many alumni over the years, and has been awarded 'Star College' status for its Department of Biotechnology by the Ministry of Science and Technology.

 History

-Hindu College was founded in 1899 by Krishan Dassji Gurwale in the backdrop of the nationalist struggle against the British Raj.
+Hindu College was founded in 1899 by Krishan Dassji Gurwale and Pandit Deen Dayal Sharma in the backdrop of the nationalist struggle against the British Raj.
 Some prominent citizens, including Rai Bahadur Amba Prasad, Gurwale Ji, decided to start a college that would provide nationalist education to the youth, while being non-elitist and non-sectarian.
 Originally, the college was housed in a humble building in Kinari Bazar, Chandni Chowk, and it was affiliated to Punjab University as there was no university in Delhi at that time.
 As the college grew, it faced a major crisis in 1902.
 The Punjab University warned the college that the university would disaffiliate the college if the college failed to get a proper building of its own.
 Rai Bahadur Lala Sultan Singh came to rescue the college from this crisis.
 He donated a part of his historic property, which originally belonged to Colonel James Skinner, at Kashmiri Gate, Delhi, to the college.
 The college functioned from there till 1953.
 When the University of Delhi took birth in 1922, Hindu College along with Ramjas College and St. Stephen's College were subsequently affiliated with the University of Delhi, making them the first three institutions to be affiliated with the university.